tbattz/openGLRace/README.md

 ```
 cd build
 rm -r CMakeFiles/
-cmake -G Eclipse\ CDT4\ -\ Unix\ Makefiles  ..
+cmake -G "Eclipse CDT4 - Unix Makefiles" ../src
 ```
 Then import the project into Eclipse using File >> Import >> General >> Existing Projects into Workspace.
 Click next and set the root directory to <workspace>/openGLRace/build.
 Click Finish.
 The project can now be built with Eclipse using the 'all' Build Target.
+The source files will be inside the "[Source Directory]" and are linked to their actualy counterpats.

 # Models
 Rudimentary models are stored [here](https://drive.google.com/drive/folders/0B8WtiKHIU0VNV3l5aDEzdHhkV3c?usp=sharing).
 They should be placed in a Models folder at the top directory, parallel to src and Debug.